Profile Photo

 A Little Bit About Me

-Her work as an accredited psychoanalytic psychotherapist, life coach, and spiritual director combines Freudo-Lacanian psychoanalysis with informational dynamic field theory, existential, phenomenological, and philosophical therapy, and contemplative methods drawing from Early Buddhism and Mahayana (including Tibetan and Zen Buddhism), as well as Catholic theology, offering a space of transformative healing and self-understanding for every patient.
+Dr. Kim's work in private practice as a clinican, medical health researcher, accredited life director, and spiritual coaching therapist combines Freudo-Lacanian analysis and clinical thought with informational dynamic field theory, phenomenological, existential, and contemplative therapy drawing from Early Buddhism and Mahayana (including Tibetan and Zen Buddhism), as well as Catholic theology, offering a space of transformative healing and self-understanding for every patient.

-Dr. Kim has edited books for Palgrave, Cambridge, and Bloomsbury publishing houses.
-She is also a multilingual certified translator, with a forthcoming translation of Jean Baruzi's 'St. John of the Cross and the Problem of Mystical Experience' in 2026, and published English translations of Alain Badiou's Nietzsche Seminar I, 1992-1993, and philosophical essays by Gilles Deleuze and Maurice Blanchot.
+Dr. Emmanuel von Lee Kim-Murphey has edited books for Palgrave, Cambridge, and Bloomsbury publishing houses.
+She is also a multilingual certified translator, with a forthcoming publication of Jean Baruzi's 'St. John of the Cross and the Problem of Mystical Experience', translated to English, as well as published English translations, from French, of Alain Badiou's Nietzsche Seminar I, 1992-1993 (which has been cited widely and also been translated to Serbian), and philosophical essays by Gilles Deleuze and Maurice Blanchot.
 Her translation of 'St. John of the Cross and the Problem of Mystical Experience' will be released in early 2026, completed as a post-doctoral research project over two years.
 Her PhD dissertation monograph, 'Cosmophenomenology: The Alterity and Harmony of Consciousness' (2019), proposed an early framework for a physicalist yet post-materialist understanding of consciousness, anticipating directions now explored in theoretical physics and cognitive science.